Collection: Apple Trees

 How long does it take an apple tree to produce fruit?

-Standard size apple trees can take up to eight years to bear fruit after planting, while dwarf trees will bear fruit within two to three years of planting.
+Standard-sized apple trees can take up to eight years to bear fruit after planting, while dwarf trees will bear fruit within two to three years of planting.
 All our trees come on rootstocks that reduce vigour, producing a smaller sized tree.
-In the wild on their own roots they certainly would grow larger.

 How big do apple trees get?

-It is not uncommon for apple trees to reach a height of 7-10m, sometimes even more whereas it usually takes a dwarf apple tree 2-6m to reach full height.
+It is not uncommon for apple trees to reach a height of 7-10m, sometimes even more.
+Dwarf or semi-dwarf apple trees usually reach between 2-6m (depending on the rootstock).

 How do I care for an apple tree?

 Bare root trees do not require regular watering, only during dry spells.
-On the other hand, container grown trees will need watering every other day for the first few months until their roots are established, slowly reducing this to twice a week until autumn.
-When watering an apple tree, it is important to give it a good soaking, encouraging the roots to grow deeper into the ground.
+On the other hand, container-grown trees will need watering every other day for the first few months until their roots are established, slowly reducing this to twice a week until autumn.
+When watering an apple tree, it's important to give it a good soaking, encouraging the roots to grow deeper into the ground.
 Don’t worry, there’s no need to feed!
 Apple trees get all the nutrients they need from the soil.

 Do I have to plant my apple tree straight away?

 Bare root apple trees need to be planted as soon as possible after they arrive or when you bring them home, whereas potted trees can be kept in their pots for longer.
-It is never a good idea to store a bare-rooted or container grown tree indoors for a long time, as the conditions inside a house will quickly dry it out!
+It's never a good idea to store a bare-rooted or container-grown tree indoors for a long time, as the conditions inside a house will quickly dry it out!
 Find out more about planting your apple tree.

 Should I train my apple tree?